jmgtheworld/jmgtheworld/README.md

     - ⚽️	Soccer Fan

 - What I strive at:
-	- 🧙🏻‍♀️ Building beautiful features that are modern, scalable, responsive and inutitive
+	- 🧙🏻‍♀️ Building beautiful features that are modern, scalable, responsive and intuitive
 	- 👷🏻 Delivering reliable and performant software
 	- 👩🏻‍🎨 Working on difficult software and UX problems